sendbird/sendbird-chat-sample-android/groupchannel-hide-archive/README.md

     }
 }

-private fun unHideChannel(channel: GroupChannel) {
+private fun unhideChannel(channel: GroupChannel) {
     channel.unhide {
         if (it != null) {
             it.printStackTrace()